sr-bioin/scRNA_Seq/README.md

       Seurat v5 offers a streamlined approach to data integration, primarily through the IntegrateLayers function, which performs integration in a low-dimensional space.Before integration, the data first has to be split into individual samples (i.e. a separate count matrix for each sample).
 Next each sample is normalized using SCTransform, and then PCA is performed to reduce the dimensionality of the expression data.
       <img width="700" height="400" alt="Surat_mapped" src="https://github.com/user-attachments/assets/41d005a3-be37-43e1-a33a-cec61bb2b6de" /></br>
      <br> &emsp; 2).
 Harmony integration</br>
+    <br> Harmony, an algorithm for robust, scalable, and flexible multi-dataset integration to meet four key challenges of unsupervised scRNAseq joint embedding: scaling to large datasets, identification of both broad populations and fine-grained subpopulations, flexibility to accommodate complex experimental design, and the power to integrate across modalities. </br>
       <img width="700" height="400" alt="harmony" src="https://github.com/user-attachments/assets/2f169423-b5a9-4ac1-b07f-65987cb170cd" />